-HPHC's national provider network allows Members to obtain In-Network benefits throughout the United States.
+HPHC offers a comprehensive network of Plan Providers located in Massachusetts, New Hampshire and Maine.
+In addition, HPHC's national provider network allows Members to obtain In-Network benefits outside of those states.
+As of the issuance of this Handbook, the national network includes nearly 450,000 physicians and over 4,000 hospitals.
 To locate one of these Providers, log onto the Plan's online directory at www.harvardpilgrim.org/GIC or call Member Services at 1-844-442-7324.